-- Every teacher has a laptop and each class has an iPad which can be connected to the academy network. - There is a Clevertouch Screen with sound in each classroom. - There are 97 laptops and 20 iPads which are stored in recharging cabinets and used in the classrooms. - Internet access is available in all classrooms. - Each class has an allocated slot per week for teaching computing as a discrete subject. - The laptops and iPads are available for use throughout the day as part of computing lessons and for cross-curricular use. - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher. - A governor will be invited to take a particular interest in computing in the academy.
+- Every teacher has a laptop and an iPad which can be connected to the academy network. - There is a Clevertouch Screen with sound in each classroom. - There are 30 laptops which are stored in recharging cabinets and used in the classrooms. - Each pupil, teacher and teaching assistant has their own allocated iPad which is used to support learning in all areas of the curriculum. - Internet access is available in all classrooms. - Each class has an allocated slot per week for teaching computing as a discrete subject. - The laptops and iPads are available for use throughout the day as part of computing lessons and for cross-curricular use. - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher - A governor will be invited to take a particular interest in computing in the academy.